Shopify/reference-theme/README.md

 - variables should be formatted as `kebab-case`
 - use '--' for variants of a class Example: `btn btn--secondary`
-- every block should have a class `shopify-block-<name of the block>`
+- every block should have a class `shopify-block--<name of the block>`

 ### JS